globulus/simi/README.md

 ==, !=, <, <=, >, >=, <>

 * On objects, == implicitly calls the *equals()* method.
 By default, it checks if two object *references* are the same.
 If you wish to compare you class instances based on values, override this method in your class.
+If you need to check equivalence based on values, check out the *matches()* method.
 * The comparison operator <> implicitly invokes *compareTo()* method, which returns -1 if the left compared value is lesser than the right one, 0 is they're equal and 1 if it's greater.
 For Numbers and Strings, this operator returns the natural ordering, whereas for Objects it can be used in *sorted()* method, as well as a replacement for < and >:
 ```ruby
 obj1 <> obj2 < 0 # Is equivalent to obj1 < obj2